 Better and Faster Access

-Previously, not all test reports were uploaded to My Health Record which means that your health record could be incomplete, making it harder for you and your healthcare team to get the full picture of your health especially if you need to see multiple healthcare providers.
+Not all test reports are currently uploaded to My Health Record, which means that it could be incomplete, making it harder for you and your healthcare team to get the full picture of your health – especially if you need to see multiple healthcare providers.
+This is changing.

 Faster access

-- Most pathology reports (like blood and urine tests) will be available for you to view in My Health Record or my health app as soon as they are uploaded.
+• Most pathology reports (like blood and urine tests) are available to view in My Health Record or the 1800MEDICARE app as soon as they are uploaded.

-- Some results, including anatomical pathology, cytopathology and genetic testing, will be viewable after a 5-day delay reduced from the previous 7-day delay.
-Download the complete list of pathology reports with no delay.
+• Some types of reports including anatomical pathology, cytopathology and genetic testing, are viewable after a 5-day delay, reduced from the previous 7-day delay.
+The delay will apply regardless of the result.

-- Other x-rays and types of diagnostic imaging reports (like CT scans, mammograms, MRI and PET scans, and ultrasounds) will be viewable after 5 days, reduced from the previous 7-day delay.
+• Other X-rays and diagnostic imaging reports (for scans like CT, MRI and PET scans, mammograms and ultrasounds) are viewable after 5 days, reduced from the previous 7-day delay.
+The delay will apply regardless of the result.

 Better Access

-Healthcare providers delivering pathology and diagnostic imaging tests (like blood tests and x-rays) will be required to upload written reports to My Health Record by default.
-This will start in mid-2026, giving healthcare providers time to get ready.
+Most pathology and diagnostic imaging reports (like blood tests and X-ray reports) will soon be uploaded to My Health Record by default.
+These changes are expected to transition into effect throughout 2026, giving healthcare providers time to get ready.

 Frequently asked questions